North & South (TV serial): Plot

-When Margaret returns home, her mother has taken a turn for the worse.
+When Margaret returns, her mother has taken a turn for the worse.
 Margaret's brother arrives just in time to see his mother, and she dies shortly after.
 While Frederick is in the house, Thornton comes to visit his friend Mr. Hale, but he cannot be allowed in, in case he sees Fred.
 Thornton interprets this as Margaret refusing to see him.
-The family's servant, Miss Dixon (Pauline Quirke), bumps into Leonards, a former member of Frederick's crew in Milton town, who offers to split the reward money for Frederick's capture with her.
+The family's servant, Miss Dixon (Pauline Quirke) bumps into Leonards, a former member of Frederick's crew in Milton town, who offers to split the reward money for Frederick's capture with her.
 Dixon refuses, informing the Hales; it is decided that Frederick must leave at once, before he is discovered and arrested.
 He and Margaret are seen together at the railway station by Thornton, who mistakenly assumes that Frederick is Margaret's lover.
 Leonards spies on him and Margaret at the station, and in the brief scuffle Fred pushes him down the stairs.
 It is later revealed that he died in hospital.
-Margaret denies to the police that she was at the station, in order to protect Fred, but Thornton, who is the magistrate and saw her there, is morally tested, but ultimately calls off the impending inquiry for the sake of Margaret.
+Margaret denies to the police that she was at the station, to protect Fred but Thornton, who is the magistrate and saw her there, is morally tested, but ultimately calls off the impending inquiry for the sake of Margaret.

 Thornton gives employment to Higgins who seeks work to care for Boucher's children after his death, and master and hand get along surprisingly well, despite their differences.
 They come up with a plan to feed the workers cheaply in a communal kitchen, and Thornton comes to a greater understanding with his workers as they share ideas.
-However, losses faced during the strike have put Thornton's business in trouble, and he is forced to close the mill.
+Losses faced during the strike have put Thornton's business in trouble, and he is forced to close the mill.

 Margaret's father visits Mr. Bell in Oxford, and dies there.
 With no family to keep her in Milton, Margaret leaves the north to stay with her aunt in London.
 After a few months living with the Shaws, Margaret visits Helstone with Mr. Bell, and meets the new vicar and his wife.
 Margaret is disappointed to find Helstone much changed, and realises that she has romanticised and idealised her childhood home, and starts to truly recognise the merits of life in Milton.